Know What You Own Before You Buy Condo Insurance Coverage

 If your unit comes with a patio, balcony, garage or garden area, those will also likely be your responsibility.
 If it includes a “limited common” area, such as a balcony or room that you share with only one or a few other units, you will probably want to insure your share of it as well, if possible.

 The details of what property you own should all be spelled out in the association agreement you get at the time you purchase the condominium.
 You’ll want to bring that agreement along when you discuss condo insurance coverage with your independent agent.

 What does condo insurance cover?

-One feature of condominium insurance, as with homeowners insurance, is coverage for the structure - the inside of your unit.
+One feature of condominium insurance, as with homeowners insurance, is coverage for the structure – the inside of your unit, that is.
 A condo policy will generally cover interior structures, such as cabinets, flooring and countertops within your unit’s surrounding walls, but only as specified in your policy.
 For example, damage to the interior of your unit due to fire or vandalism may be covered.
 Damage caused by neglect may not be.